S. Douglas Bunch

 f: 202 408 4699

-S. Douglas Bunch, an Associate at the Firm, joined Cohen Milstein in 2006 and is a member of the Securities Fraud/Investor Protection practice group.
+S. Douglas Bunch, a Partner at the Firm, joined Cohen Milstein in 2006 and is a member of the Securities Fraud/Investor Protection practice group.

 Mr. Bunch is currently litigating multiple securities class actions, including cases on behalf of investors in funds which served as so-called “feeder funds” for Bernard L. Madoff’s Ponzi scheme; class actions on behalf of investors in residential mortgage-backed securities, including Maine State Ret.
 Sys. v.
 Countrywide Fin.
 Corp., No. 2:10-CV-00302 MRP (C.D.
 Cal.); In re Lehman Bros.
 Mortgage-Backed Sec.
 Litig., No. 08 Civ.
 6762 (LAK) (S.D.N.Y.); New Jersey Carpenters Health Fund v.
 Residential Capital, LLC, No. 08 Civ.
 8781 (HB) (S.D.N.Y.); New Jersey Carpenters Vacation Fund v.
 Harborview Mortgage Loan Trust 2006-4, No. 08 Civ.
 5093 (HB) (S.D.N.Y.); and In re Bear Stearns Mortgage Pass-Through Certificates Litig., No. 08 Civ.
 8093 (LTS) (S.D.N.Y.); and In re Oppenheimer Rochester Funds Group Sec.
 Litig., No. 09-md-02063-JLK (D. Colo.), a class action on behalf of investors in various Oppenheimer mutual funds which alleges defendants’ failure to disclose the risks of investing in those funds.
 Mr. Bunch was also instrumental in achieving the successful appeal and recent settlement, for $90 million, of Rubin v.
 MF Global Ltd., No. 08 Civ.
 2233 (VM) (S.D.N.Y.).